 …the total economic burden of Major Depressive Disorder (MDD) is now estimated to be $210.5 billion per year, representing a 21.5% increase from $173.2 billion per year in 2005.

-With the COVID-19 crisis, depression can rapidly set in as bills pile up, businesses are forced to close or pivot rapidly, and your world starts spiralling.
+With the recent COVID-19 crisis, depression can rapidly set in as bills pile up, businesses are forced to close or pivot rapidly, and your world starts spiralling.

 As human beings, work is important to our well-being, not only in generating income but giving us purpose and a structure to our week.
 It can be a way to connect to other people, many of whom are also friends, and a way to display our personalities.

 For small business owners, they may also be the sole provider for a family, which can add an additional level of pressure compared to those who are salaried.
 No one likes the feeling of having an inability to pay a bill.

 When depression strikes, it can shut down any creativeness, which can slow productivity down and add weight to the problem.
 You can be crippled as you go down the “rabbit hole”.
 Putting on a brave face for customers is a skill that not everyone possesses.

 Depression can have a big impact on the way we work and function, affecting our thoughts, feelings, abilities and behaviours.
 It can lie dormant within us, rising up when triggered by a problem in either our personal or work life.